-In honor of Fashion Revolution Week, that takes place on 22nd – 28th April 2019 I gathered round a panel of experienced sustainable fashion experts.
-I asked their expert insights on these 10 very common ethical and sustainable fashion myths and this is what they told.
-Read their stylish and sustainable insights in this article.
+In honor of Fashion Revolution Week last year, I gathered round a panel of experienced sustainable fashion experts.
+I asked their expert insights on these 10 very common ethical and sustainable fashion myths.
+What they told me was eye-opening.

 10 Sustainable Fashion Myths Explained